iterative/mlem.ai/content/docs/start/packaging.md

 ### ⚙️ About packagers and arguments

 There are more types of packagers and each one has it’s own set of available arguments.
-They are listed [here](https://todo), but for quick reference you can run `mlem types packager` for list of packagers and `mlem types packager pip` for list of available arguments
+They are listed [here](/doc/user-guide/mlem-abcs#Packager), but for quick reference you can run `mlem types packager` for list of packagers and `mlem types packager pip` for list of available arguments

 </details>

+## Exploring python package

 Let’s see what we’ve got